Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 ## Preloaded AMI

-The AMI comes pre-loaded with R 2.13, and the following Bioconductor packages (and all their dependencies):
+The AMI comes pre-loaded with R 2.13, and the following Bioconductor (and CRAN) packages (and all their dependencies):

 <ul class="inline_list">
 	<li>BayesPeak</li>